International Race of Champions: Road racing

-From its inception to 1991, the series contested at least one race on a road course.
-Riverside International Raceway held the most IROC road races, followed by Watkins Glen International Raceway.
-Races were also contested at Mid-Ohio, the Daytona International Speedway road course, and the Burke Lakefront Airport CART series course.
+From its inception to 1991, the series contested at least one race per season on a road course.
+Riverside held the most IROC road races, followed by Watkins Glen.
+Races were also contested at Mid-Ohio, the Daytona combined road course, and the Cleveland (Burke Lakefront Airport) CART series course.

 From 1992 to 2005, the IROC season was exclusively run on ovals.
 In 2006, road courses were reintroduced to the IROC series with the cars competing on the road course at Daytona International Speedway.
 Also, in 2006, two drivers shared one car in an IROC first.
 Grand American Road Racing drivers Max Angelelli and Wayne Taylor each drove two races in 2006, trying to win the IROC title as a team, reflecting sportscar racing as a two-man team.
 However, in 2007, that may not have been used, as 2006 Grand American Road Racing champion Jörg Bergmeister was a solo champion.
 Bergmeister had to split driving duties with various drivers because his regular co-driver was forced to sit out three races because they were raced with the Indy Racing League; Colin Braun, who was 17, could not race in those three races under MSA rulings.